 2. Supportive organization structure

-A supportive organization structure is integral to the success of an API management program.
+A supportive organizational structure is integral to the success of an API management program.
 Usually, the most successful API teams are decentralized, in which teams are given the autonomy to make decisions without over-relying on the top-level management.

 If teams are allowed to define their own tools, cadence, and tech stack based on their experiences, it can lead to a sense of ownership, which can greatly boost their morale.